DrVenkataRajeshKumar/S15-A/README.md

 ## Depth estimation of 400k overlay images
 Tried the Depth model reference given (https://github.com/ialhashim/DenseDepth/blob/master/DenseDepth.ipynb) and with few modifications able to implement nyu-h5 on the overlay bg-fg images.
 Depth predictions were not prominent.
 Tried other options for better predictions.
-Tried KITTI ICCV (https://github.com/nianticlabs/monodepth2) and foundout better depth predictions.
+Tried KITTI ICCV (https://github.com/nianticlabs/monodepth2) and foundout better depth predictions than nyu-h5.
+My intusion for poor depth prediction of few fg images is (*As menctioned erlier) becaue of poor selection of foregroung images i.e with some what blur margins
 ![Image](https://github.com/DrVenkataRajeshKumar/S15-A/blob/master/depth.png)